 Unlike most of the other comics that were jumping on the Viz bandwagon, Zit had a fairly wide range of extracurricular products available.
-Besides the already-mentioned T-shirts (almost every character got one!), there's at least three "collected" books:
+Besides the already-mentioned T-shirts (almost every character got one!), there's at least four "collected" books:

 As well as a tape:

 You can watch the whole dreadful thing below...
 I managed about eight minutes before giving up and trying to pretend I hadn't seen it:

 And that's... almost it for Zit.